falconmedia/magento2-supplier-inventory/README.md

 ## Configuration
  1. Go in your admin dashboard to:
  `Catalog > Supplier Inventory > Suppliers`
+ 1. Add New Supplier
- 1. Add Supplier by clicking the `Add Supplier` button
+ 1. Add the Supplier Name as option to the Supplier (`supplier`) Product Attribute
- 1.
+ 1. Importing the stock `php bin/magento falconmedia:supplierstock:import <id>` <id> is the Supplier Profile ID

 ## Add Product Attributes

  - Product - Supplier (supplier)